 Bail can be paid by:

-- U.S. cash
+- U.S. cash,

-- U.S. certified or cashier's checks made payable to the court hearing the case
+- U.S. certified or cashier's checks made payable to the court hearing the case,

-- Postal money orders (as long as the money amount is typed or stamped) made payable to the court hearing the case
+- Postal money orders (as long as the money amount is typed or stamped) made payable to the court hearing the case,

 People outside of the Washoe County Detention Facility may not place calls to the inmates.
-Inmates have specified times during the day where they are allowed to make outgoing calls.
+Inmates have specified times during the day when they are allowed to make outgoing calls.
 They can place collect calls or use phone cards bought from the commissary.